Quito and 5 Day Treasure of Galapagos Cruise – Central/Eastern Islands

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 foot high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-Day 3 (Fri): Quito-Baltra Airport-Charles Darwin Station (Santa Cruz).
+Day 3 (Fri): Quito-Baltra Airport-Chato Reserve (Santa Cruz Island).

-Upon arrival at Baltra Airport, you will pass through an airport inspection point to insure that no foreign plants or animals are introduced to the islands, as well as to pay the park entrance fee of $100 (unless it has been prepaid).
-A guide will meet you, help you collect your luggage, and escort you on a short bus ride to the harbor.
+Flight to Baltra Airport.
+Upon arrival at Baltra Airport, you will pass through an airport inspection point to insure that no foreign plants or animals are introduced to the islands, as well as to pay the Galapagos National Park entrance fee of $200 (unless it has been prepaid).
+Your guide will meet you at the airport, help you with your luggage, and escort you on the short bus ride.
+You will then board the Treasure catamaran where the crew and captain will introduce themselves and you will proceed to your assigned stateroom.
+Finally, you will enjoy your first lunch on board.

-Transfer to San Cristobal airport for your flight back to Quito.
+Following the tour, you will be transferred to San Cristobal Airport for your return flight to Quito.
 Overnight in Quito.
 (B)

 Day 8 (Wed): Quito.